ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 }
 ```

-One of the most basic predicate we could express is a simple *comparison*.
+One of the most basic predicates we could express is a *comparison*.
 For example, in a personal movie database app, we could want to retrieve all the movies with a rating equal to PG-13.

 ##### Comparison Predicates